vanikonozadze/Recipe-Sharing-Application/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
 4. Start the mock backend using `json-server --watch db.json`.
-5. Start the Angular application using `ng serve`.
+5. Launch the Angular application using `ng serve`.
 6. Access the application in your web browser at `http://localhost:4200`.

 ## Documentation

-- **Application Structure:** The application follows a modular structure with separate components for different functionalities.
+- **Application Structure:** Overview of the application's architecture and organization of components.
-- **Key Angular Features Used:** Utilizes Angular concepts such as components, services, routing, forms, and input/output decorators.
+- **Key Angular Features Used:** Explanation of prominent Angular features utilized in the project.
-- **Challenges Encountered:** Document any challenges faced during development and how they were addressed.
+- **Challenges Encountered:** Discussion on challenges faced during development and strategies employed to overcome them.
-- **Additional Features Implemented:** List any additional features beyond the core requirements.
+- **Additional Features Implemented:** Description of any extra features implemented beyond the specified requirements.

 ## Contributors